PrathameshDhande22/Java-Tutorial/content/Strategy Pattern.md

     Duck <|-- MallardDuck
     Duck <|-- RubberDuck
 ```
+Here, we create two interfaces:
+- `FlyBehavior`, which defines different flying behaviors.
+- `QuackBehavior`, which defines different quacking behaviors.

-Here, we create two interfaces: `FlyBehavior` and `QuackBehavior`, which define the methods for flying and quacking.
-By implementing these interfaces, you can create new behaviors.
-In the abstract base class `Duck`, you use these interfaces in the constructor, allowing you to change the behavior dynamically or even implement a new duck type by passing specific behaviors or custom behaviors.
+By implementing these interfaces, you can create new behaviors independently.
+The **abstract base class `Duck`** uses these interfaces in the constructor, allowing you to dynamically change behaviors or even create a new duck type by passing specific or custom behaviors.

+Now, instead of modifying the base `Duck` class for every new type, you can simply create new behavior implementations and **plug them in**—making the system more flexible and scalable!

 ---
-## Code in Java
+### Code in Java

 Below is the Code for the above Strategy Pattern we discussed over Here.
 ```java